mandyschen/MomsCookbook/README.md

 - To search for recipes, type keywords in the search bar and press enter.
 Matching results will appear below.
 - Click on individal recipes to view more details.
+- Edit notes and save for future reference.

 ---